 Here’s the short story: I’m wife to Richy and Mommy to 6 kids.
 I’m also called a dozen other names: Homeschool Teacher.
 Best Friend.
 Jesus Freak.
+Blogger.
 Baker.
 Photographer.
 Chocolate Addict.
 Mathematician.
 Diet Dr. Pepper-aholic.
 Writer.
 Budget-er and so much more.
 Things I love: good books, laughing out loud, PINK, flip-flops, ponytails, loud music, chocolate milk, late-night TV & Little Debbie Christmas Tree Cakes.

 Here at Rose Bakes, I share lots of cakes, cake decorating & baking… but I also love to share favorite family recipes, easy recipes and other fun tutorials and inspiration!
 Want more details?
 Keep reading…